jr0senblum/jc/README.md

 ### Consistacny Supported Functions (jc_s)
-Identical to the Create and Evict family of functions above, except:
+Identical to the Create and Evict family of functions of the jc module (see above),
+except:

-* An additional sequence parameter, which is expected to be a monotonically incresing integer (with respect to a given Map), is used to disalow "out of sequence" operations
+* An additional sequence parameter, which is expected to be a monotonically incresing integer (with respect to a given Map), used to disalow "out of sequence" operations
 * Functions return {error, out_of_seq} if out of sequence operation is attempted
   * evict(Map, Key, Seq)